First Trust Bloomberg Artificial Intelligence ETF (FAI): Growth Drivers, Key Risks, and Investor Outlook

 Thematic concentration risk

-- FAI is diversified across ~50 holdings.
-However, it is still highly concentrated in one theme (AI) and one sector (Information Technology).
-This means it carries more risk than a broad market ETF.
+• While FAI is diversified across ~50 holdings, it is still highly concentrated in one theme (AI) and one sector (Information Technology), which means it carries more risk than a broad market ETF.
 Indeed, its risk rating is considered “High” by some analysis.

 Volatility and limited track record